roma-glushko/hyx/examples/pixi/README.md

 # Pixi 💎

-Pixi is a sample jewelery shop architected as a cloud-native microservice system that uses Hyx to improve resiliency and fault tolerance.
+Pixi is a sample jewellery shop architected as a cloud-native microservice system that uses Hyx to improve resiliency and fault tolerance.
 Under the hood, Pixi uses modern asyncio Python to implement its microservices and run them in a Kubernetes environment.

 The system implements all common features of an eCommerce website like product catalog browsing, cart and checkout, so on.